MohammadSadan/CyclistData/README.md

 https://ride.divvybikes.com/data-license-agreement

 Business Question to be answered:
-How do annual members and casual riders use Cyclistic bikes differently?
+How do customers and subscribers use Cyclistic bikes differently?